bollu/ppsspp-help/input/index.md

 __Read framebuffers to memory (GPU)__

-This is the same as the option above, but this is faster because it uses GPU instead of CPU.
+This is the same as the option above, but this is faster as it uses GPU to convert those pixels asynchronously.
 However, it only works on PC and optimized for Nvidia cards.

 #### Framerate control ####